 - 1. Open the contest with a brief introduction.
-Inform the audience: - The rules have been reviewed with the chief judge and contestants. - The contestants have been informed of the location of the timing lights. - The taking of photographs during the speeches is not permitted. - Each contestant selects their own speech topics.
-Some of the content may be personal in nature and contain language, ideas, or beliefs that some audiences may consider sensitive. - Introduce each contest speaker.
+Inform the audience: - ▶ The rules have been reviewed with the chief judge and contestants. - ▶ The contestants have been informed of the location of the timing lights. - ▶ The taking of photographs during the speeches is not permitted. - Each contestant selects their own speech topics.
+Some of the content may be personal in nature and contain language, ideas, or beliefs that some audiences may consider sensitive. - If conducting an Online Speech Contest, include the Online Speech Contest Statement in the contest introduction if it is not posted in writing. - 2.
+Introduce each contest speaker.
 Do not make preliminary remarks about any speaker or the subject of their speech, or mention the name or location of the speaker's club or place of residence.
-Introduce each contestant slowly and clearly. - 3.
+Introduce each contestant slowly and clearly.
+Provide confirmation that audiovisual equipment is functional as described in the rules. - 3.
 Upon completion of the speeches, ask voting judges and the tiebreaking judge to complete their ballots.
 At this time, the counters will collect the voting judges' ballots and the chief judge will collect and verify the Time Record Sheets from timers, as well as the tiebreaking judge's ballot.
-When all ballots and Time Record Sheets have been collected, the chief judge and ballot counters will proceed to the ballot counting room. - All ballots, Counter's Tally Sheet forms, and Time Record Sheets are considered confidential. - Give all forms to the chief judge for disposal. - Keep a list showing placement of all contestants in case the winner or alternate cannot compete at the next level.
+When all ballots and Time Record Sheets have been collected, the chief judge and ballot counters will proceed to the ballot counting room. - All ballots, Counter's Tally Sheet forms, and Time Record Sheets are considered confidential. - ▶ The chief judge ensures that all contest forms are disposed of appropriately.

-- 4. While the ballot counters are counting the ballots, the contest chair will interview each speaker. - At the conclusion of the contest speeches and while the results are being tabulated, introduce the contestants again, giving the club, Area, and District they represent, and present their certificates of participation.
+- ▶ Keep a list showing placement of all contestants in case the winner or alternate cannot compete at the next level. - 4.
+While the ballot counters are counting the ballots, the contest chair will interview each speaker. - At the conclusion of the contest speeches and while the results are being tabulated, introduce the contestants again, giving the club, Area, and District they represent, and present their certificates of participation.
 A short interview may be conducted at this time, using the contestant's biographical information as a guide. - 5.
 When the interviews are completed, collect the contest results from the chief judge. - 6.
 Address any protests.
 Protests are limited to voting judges and contestants.
 The chief judge, contest chair, voting judges, and contestants must not consider potential protests from audience members.
 Any protest must be lodged with the chief judge and/or contest chair prior to the announcement of the winner and alternate(s).
 The contest chair must notify the contestant of a disqualification regarding originality or eligibility prior to the announcement that the meeting is adjourned.
 Before a contestant can be disqualified on the basis of originality, or for referencing another contestant's speech, the contestant must be given an opportunity to respond to the voting judges.
 A majority of the voting judges must concur in the decision to disqualify.
 The contest chair can disqualify a contestant on the basis of eligibility. - 7.
 Prior to announcing results, the chair must announce if time disqualification(s) occurred, but not name the contestant(s) involved.
 The chief judge may discuss the matter privately with the disqualified contestant(s). - 8.
 In closing, thank all who helped make the contest a success.